Agency Planning for Legislative Funds

 In some cases, specific grantees were named alongside certain items in the housing bill.

 If your organization was named, we will work together on a grant contract agreement, which includes a workplan, budget, monitoring through the life cycle of the grant as well as closeout requirements.

 If your organization is an anticipated grantee within an existing Minnesota Housing program, the proposed activities must also be allowed under the current program guide.
 If the proposed activities are not in the current program guide, then the program guide will need to be updated by the Minnesota Housing Board of Directors before a grant can be issued.

 We are adapting our Agency structure and hiring new staff to build a strong foundation to support all our programs.

-- Hired two new Agency leaders
+- Hired three new Agency leaders

 - Assistant Commissioner for Special Projects

 - Elevated Housing Stability to its own division